Name | Description |

 ---|---|

-type represents a dictionary data structure with all possible unique values of a column.
-For example, a column storing the days of the week can be an Enum holding all possible days.
+The enum type represents a dictionary data structure with all possible unique values of a column.
+For example, a column storing the days of the week can be an enum holding all possible days.
 Enums are particularly interesting for string columns with low cardinality (i.e., fewer distinct values).
-This is because the column only stores a numerical reference to the string in the Enum dictionary, resulting in immense savings in disk storage and faster query performance.
+This is because the column only stores a numerical reference to the string in the enum dictionary, resulting in immense savings in disk storage and faster query performance.

 Enum Definition

--- Create enum using a select statement that returns a single column of varchars
+statement that returns a single column of VARCHAR

 For example: